 Does eczema go away eventually?
 As mentioned earlier, this chronic skin disease has no cure, but patients can keep it under control.
-Treatments are available, although their effectiveness varies between patients.
+Options for treating eczema are available, although their effectiveness varies between patients.
 How long does eczema last will depend on consistent treatment and the patient’s particular response.

 Some changes to your daily routine and skin care may significantly improve your symptoms.
 Many of them focus on moisturizing your skin.

 - Using a humidifier in dry environments

-- Using mild soaps and other products that are free of perfumes, dyes, and alcohol.
+- Using mild soaps, detergents, and other products that are free of perfumes, dyes, and alcohol.
 These products are usually labeled as “fragrance-free,” “hypoallergenic,” or “for sensitive skin.”